qpdf/qpdf/manual/index.rst

 pages.
 Transformations that affect the content streams themselves are off by default and are only provided to help developers look into the contents of PDF files.
-If you are making deep changes to the library that cause changes in the contents of the files that qpdf generates, then you should enable the image comparison tests.
+If you are making deep changes to the library that cause changes in the contents of the files that qpdf generate, then you should enable the image comparison tests.
 Enable them by running :command:`configure` with the :samp:`--enable-test-compare-images` flag.
 If you enable